tstrat/graphql-afternoon/README.md

     * Node does not know how to read `.graphql` files
         * We'll need to use the built in `fs` (file system) module's `readFileSync` property to read the file as `utf8`.
         * Set the output equal to a variable called `typeDefs`
-* Create an options object with port, endpoint, and playground properties
+* Create an `options` object with port, endpoint, and playground properties
     * The port should be 3001
-    * The endpoint should be `/graphql` This is used to send requests from the client to the server.
+    * The endpoint should be `/graphql` This is used to send Queries and Mutations from the client to the server
-    * The playground should be `/graphiql` This is our testing endpoint that enables and makes graphiql viewable in the browser
+    * The playground should be `/graphiql` This is our testing endpoint that enables and makes the graphiql interface viewable in the browser
 * Create your server
     * Declare a variable called server
     * Set server equal to a `new` GraphQLServer
-    * Pass it a config object with your typeDefs and resolver as properties.
+    * Pass it a configuration object with your typeDefs and resolver as properties.
     * In addition, you can pass a context object that has access to the `req` object from express, but we won't be using it for this project.
 More on that <a href="https://github.com/prisma/graphql-yoga#constructorprops-props-graphqlserver">here.</a>
-    * Start your server by calling `server.start`
+    * Start your server by invoking `server.start`
         * Pass it the `options` from above
         * Pass it a callback to log the port from the options object
 * Test!